IndexProselyte/Sockets/README.md

 For this to work you will need to port forward your router.
 And connect with the WAN ip not the local one.

-If you have any suggestions/questions or death threats, you can send them here: amon#0691
+If you have any suggestions/questions or death threats, you can send them here: owo

 (btw havent tested this thru the WAN connection so it might not work)